 Two challenges for most PC Cube case is space airflow because of their minimalist form factor.
 But Corsair is a well-known brand that knows how to create enough space in their cases to ensure there’s adequate airflow.

-So we talked about the Corsair Carbide Air 740 before, which had the best airflow for a cube ATX case, but that product isn’t available by most sellers in 2019 – even on Amazon.
+So we talked about the Corsair Carbide Air 740 before, which had the best airflow for a cube ATX case, but that product wasn’t available by most sellers in 2019 – even on Amazon.
 We didn’t have to look too far for its replacement.
-The Carbide Air 540 from Corsair is also a very good choice.
+The Carbide Air 540 from Corsair is also an excellent choice.